miyakogi/wdom/README.rst

 WDOM is a python GUI library for browser-based desktop applications.
 WDOM controls HTML elements (DOM) on browser from python, as if it is a GUI element.
-APIs are same as browser DOM, but of course, you can write logic codes in python.
+APIs are same as DOM or browser JavaScript, but of course, you can write logic codes in python.

 This library includes web-server (`tornado`_/`aiohttp`_), but is not intended to be used as a web framework, please use for **Desktop** GUI Applications!